santhosh2140/MIND-WELLNESS-WHISPERER/README.md

 - **app.py**: The main application file containing the Streamlit interface and chatbot logic.
 - **requirements.txt**: The list of dependencies required to run the project.
+- **Dockerfile**: Configuration file to create a Docker image for the project.
 - **lottie_files**: A directory for storing Lottie animation files.

 ## Customization